15 Free and Cheap Universities in Norway for International Students

 NLA University College, a private and religious institution established in 1968, is located in Bergen, Norway.
 It started as a college for training Christian teachers and has grown into a university with several campuses in Bergen, Oslo, and Kristiansand.
 Students can expect to receive value-based education that instills ethics and an understanding of Christian values.

-- Sámi University of Applied Sciences Tuition Pages
+- University of Agder Tuition Pages

-6. Oslo Metropolitan University
+9. Oslo Metropolitan University

 - Oslo Metropolitan University Tuition Pages